Open-QKD-Network/cqptoolkit/paper.md

 # Acknowledgements
 This project has been funded by [EPSRC](https://epsrc.ukri.org/) under the [Quantum communications hub](https://www.quantumcommshub.net/).
-We acknowlege contributions from Dr Djeylan Aktas, Dr David Lowndes, Prof. John Rarity, Dr Chris Erven at the University of Bristol.
+We acknowledge contributions from Dr Djeylan Aktas, Dr David Lowndes, Prof. John Rarity, Dr Chris Erven at the University of Bristol.

 # References